-Bigodi Wetland Sanctuary is a community protected wetland and a riverine forest habitat near Kibale Forest that offers excellent guided nature walk tours with high chances to see various primates and a quality birdlife.
-These varied activities are a great add-on experiences to chimpanzee trekking and birding tours while at Kibale Forest.
+Bigodi Wetland Sanctuary is a community protected wetland and a riverine forest habitat on the edges of Kibale Forest that offers excellent nature walk tours with high chances to see various primates and a quality birdlife.
+These varied activities are a great adds-on experiences to chimpanzee trekking and birding tours while at Kibale Forest.

 The wetland sanctuary is run under a community organisation of Kibale Association for Rural Environment Development (KAFRED).
 Established in 1992, the award-winning community organisation of KAFRED comprises of local residents of Bigodi who promote the management, protection and sustainable uses of natural environment resources around the wetland of Bigodi and other villages near Kibale Forest.
 The community’s initiatives include education on proper usage, proper agricultural methods and reforestation.